dwdwdan/grade-tracker/README.md

 # Configuration

 Configuration is done in the yaml file `$XDG_CONFIG_HOME/gradeTracker/config.yml`.
-By default this is ​`~/.config/gradeTracker/config.yml\` There is 5 possible options:
+By default this is ​`~/.config/gradeTracker/config.yml`.
+An example of this file can be found [in the github repository](https://www.github.com/dwdwdan/gradeTracker/blob/master/config.yml) There are 5 possible options:

 ## ignore~unmarked~